Eel River South Fork below Leggett

 Highway 1 bridge crosses overhead near the town of Leggett.
 With steep banks and no significant beach, access is poor.

 The river passes thru Standish Hickey State Park, where a low-water bridge is installed in summertime, but not during boating season.
+Access over that bridge to Redwood Campground on the left bank.
+In winter, park gates are closed but you can walk up to highway 101.

 9